juan-alva-bustamante/zeus-juan-alva/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.1.

+Use the 11.x angular version to fix incompatibility issues.

+## Install node js

+This project was generated with [Node](https://nodejs.org/) version 14.15.4

+Install node js in the version 14.x to fix incompatibility issues.

+## Install angular cli

+Install angular cli from [angular.io](https://cli.angular.io/)

+Use the command `npm install -g @angular/cli@11.1.1` the command `@11.1.1` its optional and its recommended to install the same version used in the project

+## Download the project

+Run the command `git clone https://github.com/juan-alva-bustamante/zeus-juan-alva.git` to download project.

+Navigate to folder `zeus-juan-alva`.## Download the project

+Run the command `git clone https://github.com/juan-alva-bustamante/zeus-juan-alva.git` to download project.

+Navigate to folder `zeus-juan-alva`.

+## Install dependencies

+Run `npm install` for install the dependencies added to this project.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.